 - are a clinician working in optometry, podiatry, chiropractor services; dental surgery (see MIPS-eligible);

-- are enrolled in the following grant programs*:
+- are enrolled in the Indiana Medicaid Promoting Interoperability Program.

-If you are not sure if your practice is small, rural or underserved, let us determine that for you.
+If you are not sure if your practice is small, rural or underserved, call our help desk (see above) to let us help you in determining your eligibility.
 We'll refer larger organizations to our area's designated Quality Improvement Organization (QIO).

 This material was prepared by the QPP Resource Center™, the Quality Payment Program for the Midwest, under contract with the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services.
 The contents presented do not necessarily reflect CMS policy.